 Cinema and screen studies moves beyond traditional film or television studies by exploring how these industries and artforms interact.
-You'll examine movies and television shows from a variety of genres, countries, and production styles.
-Benefit from industry links including the Australian Centre for the Moving Image (ACMI), Village Roadshow, Lido Cinemas, and MonsterFest.
-Attend guest lectures from award-winning industry members, go on field trips, and work on innovative assignments like video essays, screenplay adaptations and festival programming.
+You'll examine movies and television shows from a variety of genres, countries and production styles.
+You’ll also benefit from industry links, including the Australian Centre for the Moving Image (ACMI), Village Roadshow, Lido Cinemas, the Australian International Documentary Conference (AIDC) and film festivals.
+As a Swinburne student, you will have the opportunity to attend guest lectures from award-winning industry members, go on field trips and work on innovative assignments like video essays, screenplay adaptations and transmedia franchise pitches.

 SPEAKING UP ABOUT FILM